Vanitha Vijayakumar: Personal life

-She was in relationship with Peter Paul, who is already married and a father of two children.
+In 2020 she revealed that she was in relationship with Peter Paul, a photographer who was already married and a father of two children.
 The couple got married on 27 June 2020 in Chennai.
-Vanitha's marital relationship with Peter was controversial among people.
-Peter's first wife, Elizabeth, had filed a case on Vanitha and her husband for not getting an official divorce before.
-As of October 2020, Vanitha had divorced Peter with mutual consent, owing to his ongoing addiction to cigarettes and alcohol.
+Vanitha's marital relationship created a lot of hype in the media.
+Peter's first wife, Elizabeth, filed a case against Vanitha and her husband and for not getting an official divorce before marrying again.
+As of October 2020, Vanitha denied Peter to be named as her husband as their marriage ceremony was not yet registered and broke up the relationship with him due to his ongoing addiction to alcohol.

-Vanitha vs Nayanthara

-In 2020, Vanitha involved Nayanthara in her argument about relationships stating that Nayanthara was a "Bitch" when she was dating dance expert Prabhu Deva back in 2011, this statement quickly circulated on social media and news channels rapidly and Vanitha's Twitter account was immediately removed by authorities and cyber security placing a permanent ban on her account for violation of conduct.
-In result to this Vanitha was also denied entry into Thailand due to a court case laid against her in India.

-Vanitha vs Ramya Krishnan

-During Bigg Boss Jodigal season 1 which aired on Star Vijay, Vanitha accused actress Ramya Krishnan of torturuing her on television sets and calling Vanitha by vulgur language.
-However Vanitha later demanded Ramya for USD 5.5 million dollars as a defamation case against Ramya and sued her in court, however Vanitha's court request was denied by Tamil Nadu government and revoked the case.
-Hence after the controversy Vanitha stepped out of Star Vijay and cancelled her contract with the network.

 Off-screen work

-In 2021, Vanitha officially opened up her own clothing store outlet named as Vanitha Vijayakumar Styling which is located in Chennai.
+In 2021, Vanitha officially opened her own clothing store outlet, Vanitha Vijayakumar Styling, located in Chennai.
 She is also a part time costume designer.